JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - If a user notices that the key is not correct they can report it
 - Admin can then edit the key and the correct key will be displayed instead of the one fetched from spotify
 ## Sound
-- Record each note so that users can click play to hear intervals, scales, modes
+- Record each note so that users can click on each fret to play the note and see these scales sound like.
+- Test and see if double click should stop the first clip or play it twice, try to make it feel as if you are playing a real guitar

 ## Circle of Fifths
 - Add an option on the study page to display the circle of fifths